 Transportation of hazardous materials causes unique highway safety concerns.
 One of these concerns is the release of cargo that may contaminate or injure those coming in contact with the hazardous substance.
 These crashes may also cause fires, explosions and the release of toxic fumes.
 Imagine the cost of clean-up and other damages that could occur if a tanker full of hazardous materials were to explode on a busy highway.
-Now, try to imagine covering these costs without being covered by insurance.
+Now, try to imagine covering these costs without insurance.

 What Are Hazardous Materials?